 It reminds all Josephians to centre their lives on faith and to reach always for the reachable star of their convictions and ideals.
-In the top-left quadrant are three interlocking circles, symbolising games and the sporting spirit of all Josephians while the top right quadrant holds the lamp of knowledge on a book, which is a symbol for learning.
+In the top-left quadrant are three interlocking circles, symbolising games and the sporting spirit of all Josephians, while the top right quadrant holds the lamp of knowledge on a book, symbolising learning.

-The Lion at the bottom left quadrant represents the courage and determination with which Josephians face the many challenges of life.
+The Lion at the bottom left quadrant represents the courage and determination with which Josephians face the many life challenges.

 It also reminds us that SJI, the flagship of the Lasallian enterprise in Asia, was established in Singapura, the Lion City, in 1852.
 The bottom right quadrant holds the monogram of the school.
-The crown surmounting the crest symbolises victory – the victory of faith over the forces of evil, and it also reminds us that St Joseph’s Institution was founded in the days when Singapore was still a British Colony.
-The Latin motto of the school, Ora et Labora (Pray and Work), is inscribed on the scroll at the bottom of the crest.
+The crown surmounting the crest symbolises victory – the victory of faith over the forces of evil.
+It also reminds us that St Joseph's Institution was founded when Singapore was still a British Colony.
+The school's Latin motto, Ora et Labora (Pray and Work), is inscribed on the scroll at the bottom of the crest.